Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.5/getting-started/theming.md

 #### Escape SVG

 We use the `escape-svg` function to escape the `<`, `>` and `#` characters for SVG background images.
-These characters need to be escaped to properly render the background images in IE.
+These characters need to be escaped to properly render the background images in IE. When using the `escape-svg` function, data URIs must be quoted.

 #### Add and Subtract functions